-I am a writer, editor, and researcher living in Tokyo, Japan—at work on an essay collection exploring technological mediation and ambient environment as conduits for trauma healing.
+I am a writer, editor, and researcher currently at work on an essay collection exploring technological mediation and ambient environment as conduits for trauma healing.
 You can go to my website for more information.

 Design by Maia Gawor-Sloane

-As a writer, paywalling certain posts feels counterintuitive to my overall personal philosophy—that art should be freely accessible and open to everyone—but as I carve out my own freelance career, financially supporting “Dog-Eared” provides me the opportunity to create a more intimate community between myself and this newsletter’s readers.
-And as homage to Haley Nahman, who writes one of my personal favorites “Maybe Baby,” I will comp 2 paid subscriptions for every 25 that I receive.
+As a writer, paywalling certain posts feels counterintuitive to my overall personal philosophy—that art should be freely accessible and open to everyone—but as I carve out my own freelance career, financially supporting Dog-Eared provides me the opportunity to create a more intimate community between myself and this newsletter’s readers.
+I will, however, comp 2 paid subscriptions for every 25 that I receive.
 If you are interested in having your subscription comped, please tell me here.

 Finally, this newsletter’s logo is by artist Maia Gawor-Sloane.
 I am fortunate to have her onboard as my house designer, and you can look forward to seeing more illustrations and graphics in my essays from here on out.
 You can see her full portfolio here.